We are at the end of the nineteenth century, in the midst of a sugar crisis. The Marquis de Sainte-Marie then devoted himself to games.

-The notary, responsible for carrying out the sale at the time, meets Henri Longueteau and proposes to him to purchase the estate.
+Naturally, it was a failure and the marquis was forced to sell what would become the domain of the marquisate of Sainte-Marie.
+The notary, then in charge of carrying out the sale, met Henri Longueteau and offered to buy the estate.
 "It's my dream to own such a beautiful estate!" he replies.
-However, Henri Longueteau, who is the manager of a nearby factory, does not have the means to do so.
-“There is no problem, I entrust you with the property and you will pay it as soon as you will be able to do so.”
-A thing that must have happened, since, for over 120 years, the Longueteau family is still the sole owner of the estate.
-Starting with 1895, Henri Longueteau transforms the old sugar refinery in order to manufacture the “z'habitant" rum, which directly originates in the distillation of pure sugar cane juice.
-Called nowadays agricultural rum, it is appreciated by connoisseurs worldwide.
-Since then, four generations have succeeded on the estate one after another, keeping alive a love of the land and of a job well done with the values of: quality, passion and tradition.
-Today, the Longueteau distillery is the only distillery in Guadeloupe 100% self-sufficient in sugar cane that comes only from the plantations of the domain of the marquisat of Sainte-Marie, located at the foot of the Soufrière Massif.
-The agricultural rum manufactured this way allows us to develop a high quality collection, an award-winner of the Agricultural Contest in Paris for several years.
-The Longueteau rums are among the most prestigious of the French Antilles.
+However, Henri Longueteau who is the manager of a nearby factory does not have the means.
+"No problem, I entrust you with the property and you will pay it back as soon as you can."
+Something that had to be done because, for more than 120 years, the Longueteau family is still the sole owner.
+In 1895, Henri Longueteau transformed the old sugar factory to make "z'habitant" rum, rum coming directly from the distillation of pure sugar cane juice.
+Called today agricultural rum, it is appreciated by connoisseurs around the world.
+Since then, four generations have succeeded each other on the estate, maintaining a love of the land and work well done with the values: quality, passion and tradition.
+Today, the LONGUETEAU® distillery is the only distillery in Guadeloupe 100% autonomous in sugar cane that comes only from the plantations of the domain of the marquisate of Sainte-Marie, located at the foot of the Soufrière massif.
+The agricultural rum thus produced allows us to develop a collection of high quality, rewarded for several years at the Concours Agricole de Paris.
+Rums LONGUETEAU® are among the most prestigious in the French West Indies.